Archives

 6 – 11: Intermediate risk

 If you scored 6 to 11 you are at intermediate risk of developing type 2 diabetes within 5 years – for scores of 6 to 8, approximately one person in every 50 will develop diabetes.
 For scores of 9-11, approximately one person in every 30 will develop diabetes.
-Make an appointment to discuss this and your individual risk with your doctor.
+Make an appointment to discuss this ad individual risk with your doctor.
 Lifestyle changes may help reduce your risk of developing type 2 diabetes.

 12 or more: High risk